Bredbury

-It is on the lower southern slopes of Werneth Low, an outlier of the Peak District between the valleys of the River Tame and River Goyt, head-waters of the River Mersey.
+Bredbury is on the lower southern slopes of Werneth Low, an outlier of the Pennines; it lies between the valleys of the rivers Tame and Goyt, head-waters of the River Mersey.

 History

 Iron Age

 The area must have been unattractive to the Brigantes settlers in pre-Roman Britain, with its bleak hilltop, the heavy clay soil of the intermediate land probably covered by trees and becoming marshy where the slopes flattened out, and the swampy valley floors.
 The rivers flowed more fully before their waters were dammed in the 19th century to supply Manchester, Stockport and other towns.
 However, where the valley of the River Goyt narrows at New Bridge, passage was possible and here an ancient highway entered the village to proceed along the higher land to the north-east.

 Roman occupation

 The Romans surveyed and constructed a road between the forts of Mamucium (Manchester) and Ardotalia (Melandra Castle at Gamesley) over this ancient track; this, in turn, became an 18th-century turnpike road and the Liverpool to Skegness trunk road, the A560.

 Some years ago, a Roman coin was dug up on the edge of the road between Bredbury railway station and St Mark's Church.
 The coin long antedates any Roman occupation of this part of the country; this may either have been lost when held as a souvenir or have been brought over from the continent in the course of trade.

 As with the majority of hills, rivers and other natural features in this area, the names of the River Tame and Werneth Low are of Celtic origin.
 The name 'Bredbury' is Anglo-Saxon and probably dates from the first permanent settlement, likely a fortification.
 Names found in nearby villages suggest that Norse invaders found their way into the district, probably during the 10th century.